Knowing how to code makes children a stakeholder in our world of technology, not merely a user of it.

 In coding, there is no one right way of solving a problem.
 This promotes out-of-the-box thinking skills, a big plus in future jobs where employers will seek out creative problem-solvers to look for answers in an effort to increase productivity and lower costs.

-Science, Technology, Engineering and Mathematics are disciplines that require creativity and thinking skills.
+Science, Technology, Engineering, Arts and Mathematics are disciplines that require creativity and thinking skills.
 The analytical means of solving a problem via coding provides children with new opportunities and perspectives when tackling school work.
 The analogy of our brain as a muscle best explains the need to exercise it in order to increase it’s efficacy and increase brain vitality.

 It’s never too late to begin.
 With computing knowledge, children are better equipped to: